brianartea/ztfsh-1/README.md

-# Zero to FullStack Hero //Our First App
+# Zero to FullStack Hero // Our First App

 This project was created with [npx create-react-app](https://github.com/facebook/create-react-app).